darkmaniacos/hashtable-demo/README.md

-# mine-hashtable
+# Hashtable demo
-A hashtable sample made from scretch in C.
+A hashtable sample made from scretch using cpp.